 In addition to projects and the final exam, you will be graded on homework assignments and quizzes.
 Many of the homework assignments will be in the form of "drills" - worksheets with several similar problems that will help you practice particular programming skills until you are proficient at them.
 In addition, there will be a test review packet for the final exam that will be worth a significant percentage of the homework grade.

-Quizzes will either be scheduled electronically in Canvas or given in class as unannounced pop quizzes.
+Quizzes will be given in class as unannounced pop quizzes.
 It is important to keep up with the weekly readings (see tentative course schedule below) so that you are prepared for the quizzes.
+If you miss class due to an excused absence I will allow you to make up the quiz if you contact me within twelve hours of the absence to explain why you had to miss class.